WRLL (1690 AM): 1690 AM and 1450 AM swap

 On August 15, 2006, WRLL's on-air talent left the station as a pending format change was announced.
-On August 15, it was announced that African-American talk-formatted WVON would move its format, talk show hosts and call letters from their longtime spot on the dial at 1450 AM to 1690 AM, effective September 18, 2006.
+On August 15, it was announced that African-American talk-formatted WVON would move its format, talk show hosts and call letters from its longtime spot on the dial at 1450 AM to 1690 AM, effective September 18, 2006.
 WVON signed an agreement with Clear Channel allowing them to lease the station with an option to buy, and obtain marketing, promotional and production assistance from them as well.
-The oldies format ended at Midnight CDT on September 16, 2006.
+The oldies format ended at midnight CDT on September 16, 2006.

-On September 18, 2006, the WRLL call sign and programming moved from 1690 AM to 1450 AM, with WVON's call sign and programming doing the reverse, moving from 1450 AM to 1690 AM.
+On September 18, 2006, the WRLL call sign moved from 1690 AM to 1450 AM, with WVON's call sign and programming doing the reverse, moving from 1450 AM to 1690 AM.
 (According to standard FCC practice, this technically was not a deletion of WRLL 1690 AM, and instead was merely a call letter change, to WVON, for the continuing operation of "Facility ID# 87178" on 1690 AM).